enasequence/read_docs/mod_01.rst

 The circled numbers in the image correspond to the numbered items below that provide further details for each submission option.

-1. Log in using your webin submission account credentials and go to the **New Submission** tab.
+**1.** Log in using your webin submission account credentials and go to the **New Submission** tab.
-2. If you have not done so already, **register a study** using this option.
+**2.** Use the **Register study (project)** option to register new studies used to group submitted information together.
 Module 2_ describes this step in more detail.
-3. If you have not done so already, **register samples** using this option.
+**3.** Use the **Register samples** option to register new samples used to describe the sequenced source material.
 Module 3_ describes this step in more detail.
-4. Use this option to **submit sequence reads and experiments**.
+**4.** Use the **Submit sequence reads and experiments** option to submit sequence reads with associated experimental information.
 You can register a study and samples as part of this workflow but we recommended that you pre-register your study and samples.
 Note that you must first upload your sequence read data files into your private Webin upload area (see `Data Uploads <upload_01.html>`_) before the files can be submitted here.
 Module 4_ describes this step in more detail.
-5. Use this option to **submit genome assemblies**.
+**5.** Use the **Submit genome assemblies** option to submit assembled genomes.
 You can register a study and samples as part of this workflow but we recommend that you pre-register your study and samples.
 Note that you must first upload your genome assembly data files into your private Webin upload area (see `Data Uploads <upload_01.html>`_) before the files can be submitted here.
 Module 6_ describes this step in more detail.
-7. Use this option to **submit other assembled and annotated sequences** for example coding genes and rRNA sequences.
+**7.** Use the **Submit other assembled and annotated sequences** option to submit coding genes, rRNA sequences and other annotated sequences.
 More information about this step is available `here <https://www.ebi.ac.uk/ena/submit/sequence-submission>`_.
-8. You must apply an organism or environmental taxonomic classification to submitted samples.
-Use this option to check that your samples have a recognized taxonomic classification or to request new ones.
+**8.** Use the **Taxonomy Check/Request ** option to check that your samples have a recognized taxonomic classification or to register new ones.
+You must provide an organism or environmental taxonomic classification for each submitted sample.
 For more information about taxonomy there is a section in the FAQ_ that may be useful.

 .. _2: mod_02.html